TESS-Laboratory/tist-web-scrape/README.md

 This will allow semi-continuous integration - whenever the pipeline is run, the results will be uploaded to GitHub with the latest results.

+The geospatial data is mostly pretty good but some of the groves are messy with large errors.
+A focused effort is needed to develop a QAQC script to automate assessing, correcting, and flagging for manual inspection and filtering out dodgy geometries...